Climate Change Will Shape the Future of New Hampshire’s Ski Industry

 Dee Bryant sits behind the register at Bretton Woods Market and Deli.
-As a worker at the only convenience store and gas station in town, Bryant’s job is reliant on the success of Bretton Woods Ski Resort half-a-mile southeast on Route 302.
+As a worker at the only convenience store and gas station in town, Bryant, a worker at the only convenience store and gas station in town, is reliant on the success of Bretton Woods Ski Resort half-a-mile southeast on Route 302.
 Despite the fact that the ski mountain is her indirect benefactor of sorts, Bryant says she isn’t worried about the future of the industry.
 But maybe she should be.
 Skiing is the main industry in Bretton Woods—population 90—and officials expect smaller-than-normal crowds on the slopes this winter because of COVID-19 restrictions.
 But longer term, scientists say a warming climate is putting the Northeast ski industry, and Bretton Woods Ski Resort, at risk.
 Bryant, however, says few locals are concerned about the consequences of climate change on the resort.

 The economic viability of New England’s winter sport industry, though, relies on cold, snowy winters.
 In a 2018 paper titled “Confronting our Changing Winters: Indicators of Winter Climate Change in the Northern Forest,” researchers at the Hubbard Brook Research Foundation, University of New Hampshire, University of Winnipeg, University of Maine, and AMC—including director of research Dr. Sarah Nelson—reported that Northeast winters are getting shorter and less snowy.
 A second paper from some of the same researchers found that these warmer, dryer winters are now punctuated by more frequent “whiplash” thawing and refreezing events.

 Northeast winters are warming three times faster than summers, according to a 2014 study published in Climatic Change, and winters in Concord, N.H., are 5.6 degrees warmer in 2019 than they were in 1970.